flljy940/tp/docs/DeveloperGuide.md

 1. **Allowing NextLesson to span over more than one day** Currently, our NextLesson feature requires the next lesson to start and end on the same day.
 However, tutors may hold longer tuition workshops that span multiple days or end past midnight.
 We plan to allow for that in the future.

+2. **Improving student name input flexibility** Currently, our name input validation enforces strict formatting rules.
+We plan to enhance this by allowing special characters (e.g. '/', '.', '-', etc.)  in names and implementing intelligent duplicate detection that ignores differences in whitespace (e.g. 'Alex Yeoh' and 'Alex   Yeoh' would be recognised as duplicates with this feature).
+This will help tutors record more flexible names and prevent accidental duplicate entries.